Skip to main content

 Recognizing Hypogonadism’s Signals

 The term hypogonadism describes a condition where the testes produce insufficient testosterone, with or without impaired sperm production.
-This deficiency can stem from issues within the testes themselves (primary hypogonadism) or from problems in the or hypothalamus (secondary hypogonadism).
+This deficiency can stem from issues within the testes themselves (primary hypogonadism) or from problems in the pituitary gland or hypothalamus (secondary hypogonadism).
 The symptoms associated with low testosterone are varied and can significantly impact a man’s quality of life.

-Common indicators of diminished include ∞
+Common indicators of diminished testosterone levels include ∞

 • Decreased energy and persistent fatigue ∞ A feeling of being constantly drained, even after adequate rest.